Best Roof Types for Solar Panels: A Guide for UK Housebuilders

 Choosing the right system depends on a combination of aesthetic priorities, cost considerations, and planning constraints.
 Gryd helps housebuilders weigh these factors to find the best fit for each project’s goals and constraints.

-Solar has too often been treated as a bolt-on rather than a foundational part of the building design.
-Incorporating solar into the initial roof design leads to better outcomes.
+Solar has too often been treated as a bolt-on feature rather than a foundational part of the building design.
+However, integrating solar into the roof design from the beginning leads to far better outcomes.
 Factors like panel placement, inverter location, cabling routes, and structural load considerations are far easier to address before the roof is built.

 Involving solar specialists during the design phase, ideally alongside architects and engineers, can help avoid common pitfalls and ensure the system integrates smoothly with the rest of the build.
 Even relatively small design decisions made early on (like the placement of vents or dormers) can have a big impact on the viability of a roof for solar.